1996 San Juan de Dios radiotherapy accident

-The radiotherapy accident in Costa Rica occurred within the Alcyon II radiotherapy unit at San Juan de Dios Hospital in San José, Costa Rica.
-It was related to a cobalt-60 source that was being used for radiotherapy in 1996.
+In 1996, a series of radiotherapy accidents occurred in Costa Rica within the Alcyon II radiotherapy unit at San Juan de Dios Hospital in San José, Costa Rica.
+It was related to a cobalt-60 source that was being used for radiotherapy in.
 An accidental overexposure of radiotherapy patients treated during August and September 1996 was detected.
 During the calibration process done after the change of ^{60}Co source on 22 August 1996, a mistake was made in calculating the dose rate, leading to severe overexposure of patients.
 The error of calibration was detected on 27 September 1996, after which treatments ceased.
-In the course of the accident, 115 patients received an overdose of radiation and 13 died of radiation-related injuries.
+It was determined that over the course of the accident, 115 patients received an overdose of radiation and of those, 13 died of confirmably radiation-related injuries.
+This number does not account for the many potential deaths, suicides, and uncontactable former patients that are believed to have had plausible stochastic connection to the overexposures.

 The San Juan de Dios Hospital, located in Costa Rica, was one of the major medical facilities offering radiotherapy services in the country.
 In the mid-1990s, this facility introduced cobalt-60 therapy machines as a means of treating cancer.
 Radiotherapy is a critical component in cancer management; however, it requires careful calibration and dosimetry to ensure safety and efficacy in therapeutic procedures.

 Prior to the accident in 1996, international concerns were growing over the dangers of radiation therapy errors, especially in poorly equipped facilities where outdated equipment and a lack of regulatory supervision could compromise safety.
 Costa Rica's health system was in the process of being upgraded at the time, and although radiotherapy was an established treatment modality, the strict application of safety measures and quality control procedures might not have been consistently practiced.